Monette (slave)

 Monette, also known as Manette (fl.
 1760s), was a Native American woman enslaved by John Askin.
-She gave birth to three educated children and married into prominent families of the Great Lakes regions of present-day Michigan and Ontario, Canada.
+She gave birth to three children.
+These children were educated and married into prominent families of the Great Lakes regions of present-day Michigan and Ontario, Canada.
 Her son was John Askin Jr. Her daughter Catherine married Captain Samuel Robertson, who operated one of Askin's boats, and was married a second time to Robert Hamilton, founder of Queenston, Ontario.
 Her daughter Madeline was married to Dr. Robert Richardson, the surgeon of the Queen's Rangers stationed at Fort George.

 Enslaved to John Askin

 Monette was purchased from René Bourassa by John Askin for 50 pounds.
 (Note: Manette is a diminutive form of the name Marianne.
 On September 8, 1748, Marianne was baptized, and her godfather was recorded as René Bourassa.
 She was also identified as his Panis (slave).
 Marianne gave birth to a child named Basile in 1750, whose godparents were René Bourassa and his wife.
 Baptized by Bourassa, Monette became affiliated with her enslaver-godfather's family that include the French and Native American families of the Blondeaus, the Chevaliers, and Charles Michel de Langlade.)
 The sale took place before 1762 at the Straits of Mackinac, a trading center.
 One of Monette and Askin's son-in-law states in a letter that his Native American mother-in-law was an enslaved Pawanee who was captured in war.
 She was described as a Panis, enslaved people for Seneca people and other warring tribes affiliated with the French.
 Monette was one of several indigenous and Black people enslaved by Askin.
 He also had a contract with at least one indentured servant.